jeremyCtown/seattle-201d31/02-intro-js-html-css-arrays/README.md

 - The reasons for going over the JS and CSS chapters in so much detail this morning, even though they do overlap with the pre-work quite a bit:
   1. Not everyone got the same amount of benefit/knowledge from completing pre-work.
   2. There are gaps, and omissions, and depth of the subject matter that need to be addressed.
-  3. We're focusing on translating into "how we use this" and getting practice in applying this material within our new IDE (Integrated Development Environment) of Atom, Chrome, and the terminal.
+  3. We're focusing on translating into "how we use this" and getting practice in applying this material within our new IDE (Integrated Development Environment) of VSCode, Chrome, and the terminal.

 **Learning Objectives**